-3 Impact of the Covid 19 crisis on the Chilean economy
+3. Impact of the COVID-19 crisis on the Chilean economy

-3.1 Evolution of firm equity, credit and labor markets
+3.1.
+Evolution of firm equity, credit and labour markets

 The costs of the pandemic are estimated to be around 1.3% to 2% of annual GDP for each month of strict lockdowns (Central Bank of Chile 2020).
-Figure 1 shows the evolution of economic activity using the Monthly Activity Index (IMACEC, for its abbreviation in Spanish) as a log index with the base level being September of 2019, which is an approximation of the Real GDP at a monthly frequency.
-The Monthly Activity Index shows a strong decline of -6.5% and -5.8% for the months of October and November relative to September of 2019, right after the Social Explosion.
-The log index shows again a drop of -5.8% in the month of March, a strong reaction to the Covid crisis, especially if one takes into account that the national emergency was only declared on March 16 and the fist urban areas in lockdown and quarantine only started on March 26.
-The Mining activity index dropped more at the end of 2019 than the Non-Mining activities, due to other macro shocks such as a lower economic expansion in China (the major importer of copper, Chile's major export), but Mining was less affected by the pandemic until June of 2020.
+Figure 1 shows the evolution of economic activity using the monthly activity index (IMACEC) as a log index with the base level being September 2019, which is an approximation of the real GDP at a monthly frequency.
+The monthly activity index shows a strong decline of -6.5% and -5.8% for the monthly of October and November relative to September of 2019, right after the Social Explosion.
+The log index shows again a drop of -5.8% in the month of March, a strong reaction to the COVID-19 crisis, especially if one takes into account that the national emergency was only declared on March 16 and the fist urban areas in lockdown and quarantine only started on March 26.
+The mining activity index dropped more at the end of 2019 than the non-mining activities as a result of other macro shocks such as a lower economic expansion in China (the major importer of copper, Chile's major export), but mining was less affected by the pandemic until June 2020.

-Figure 1 also shows a steep fall in consumer debt, which started after the Christmas of 2019 and then accelerated with the pandemic after March of 2020.
-However, except for consumer loans, the total credit remained stable and even growing for the entire period of 2019 and 2020, with robust growth in commercial debt and mortgages until June and December of 2020, respectively.
-Therefore the pandemic did not imply a shortage of credit for businesses and homeowners, partly due to the bank credit lines created by the Central Bank of Chile and other liquidity measures for bank and corporate debt implemented by the Financial Market Commission (García 2021).
+Figure 1 also shows a steep fall in consumer debt, which started after Christmas of 2019 and then accelerated with the pandemic after March 2020.
+However, except for consumer loans, the total credit remained stable and even growing for the entire periods of 2019 and 2020, with robust growth in commercial debt and mortgages until June 2020 and December 2020, respectively.
+Therefore, the pandemic did not imply a shortage of credit for businesses and homeowners, due partly to the bank credit lines created by the Central Bank of Chile and other liquidity measures for bank and corporate debt implemented by the Financial Market Commission (García 2021).